-Jim Howard, a leading designer at Glen Alspaugh Kitchen and Bath for over 22 years, gains his distinctive design style from his formal training in fine arts and architecture, coupled with a background in construction and millwork.
-This distinguishing combination of creativity and technical ability shows in his projects, as well as in his design process: Jim creates designs that are not only beautiful, but reflect his clients’ personal sense of style and accommodate their lifestyle.
+Jim Howard, a leading designer at Glen Alspaugh Kitchen and Bath for over 22 years, gains his distinctive design style from his formal training in fine arts and architecture.
+As well as a background in construction and millwork.
+This distinguishing combination of creativity and technical ability shows in his projects, as well as in his design process.
+Jim creates designs that are not only beautiful, but reflect his clients’ personal sense of style and accommodate their lifestyle.

 NT: Jim, we’ve been fans for years.
-We first came across your work when you used our 33” copper farmhouse sink in your Farmhouse Chic kitchen, which won the prestigious NKBA Pinnacle of Design Award in 2010.
+We first came across your work when you used our 33” copper farmhouse sink in your Farmhouse Chic kitchen.
+Which ultimately won the prestigious NKBA Pinnacle of Design Award in 2010.
 In your NEW Old World kitchen, you’ve created a breathtaking update to a traditional design.
 Tell us about the design challenge.

 NT: What is your favorite aspect of the project?